098devendrasharma/SQL-L-1/README.md

 | 7 | 98000 | 3 |
 | ... | ... | ... |

 **Explanation:** The RANK() OVER (PARTITION BY dept\_id ORDER BY salary DESC) calculates the rank of each employee’s salary within their department.
 Every row is returned along with its computed rank.
 The window (partition by department) defines which rows are compared for each result row.
 Window functions let each row “see” other rows in its partition.
-In contrast to GROUP BY aggregates, window functions do not reduce the number of rows[\[17\]](https://dev.mysql.com/blog-archive/mysql-8-0-2-introducing-window-functions/#:~:text=Similar%20to%20grouped%20aggregate%20functions%2C,each%20row%20retain%20its%20identity); they only add calculated columns.
+In contrast to GROUP BY aggregates, window functions do not reduce the number of rows; they only add calculated columns.

 **Practice Question:** In a table sales(emp\_id, sale\_amount), produce each emp\_id, sale\_amount, and the cumulative sum of sale\_amount ordered by sale\_amount descending.